-YouTube is basically essential for businesses, especially for marketing teams.
+YouTube is basically essential for businesses, especially for digital marketing teams.
 And you have no other option than to seek more visibility for your YouTube videos.

-In this article, you’ll find 7 proven tactics to improve your YouTube video marketing, create Google-friendly content and double subscribers to your YouTube channel.
+In this article, you’ll find 7 proven tactics to improve your YouTube marketing, create Google-friendly content, and double subscribers to your YouTube channel.

 1. Make Compelling Video Titles

 No matter how good your video looks, it’s useless if no one clicks on it.
 So it’s imperative that you optimize your video titles to bring in viewers.

-Here are some useful tips for creating perfect YouTube titles for greater reach:
+Here are some useful tips for creating the perfect video title for greater reach:

-- The YouTube SEO starts with finding the right keywords: Keywords in the title tells Google crawlers what your video is about.
+- The YouTube SEO starts with finding the right keywords: Keywords in the title tell Google crawlers what your video is about.
 And good keywords also tell your viewers what they can expect, so it’s a win/win.